 Some people ask, “What’s the difference between “pet boarding” and “pet sitting“?
 This is a good article describing some of the differences between the two: pet boarding and pet sitting

 Dog Training And Boarding Are A Great Combination

 Hopefully, this provides some clarification so you can determine if boarding and specifically, boarding your dog at Glass City K9 LLC may be right for you and your canine friend.
 We have dog training in Ohio in our facilities.
 But we have people from over the Michigan line bring in their dogs for training as well as boarding.
 And we also can travel to your home for training as well as our free initial Training Evaluation.
 Our Evaluation is always the first step for all dog owners interested in any of our programs.
 And keep in mind, we also have puppy boarding.
 We have plenty of young pups in our k9 puppy training, so yours will feel right at home as well!

-If you have any questions or would like more information about any of our dog boarding programs, fill out the form for a Free Evaluation.
+If you have any questions or would like more information about any of our Board and Train programs, fill out the form for a Free Evaluation.
 We’ll be happy to set up a convenient time so that you can get all of your questions answered.